 To prepare for the trial collect all papers, photographs, receipts, estimates, canceled checks or other relevant documents.
-It may be helpful to write down ahead of time the facts of the case in the order that they occurred.
+It may be helpful to write down, ahead of time, the facts of the case in the order that they occurred.
 This will help you organize your thoughts and make a clear presentation of your story to the judge.
 You should bring any other physical or documentary evidence you think might be helpful.
-On your hearing date, bring 3 sets of any papers to be presented in court.
-Electronic exhibits (i.e. CD's, thumb drives, items on tablets or cell phones) will not be played on court equipment.
-You must bring your own device to play such exhibits.
+On your trial date, bring 3 sets of any papers to be presented in court.

 What happens at the trial?

 Remember that a trial in small claims court is informal.
 The judge will ask the plaintiff to give his or her side first, then will ask the defendant for his or her explanation.
+The plaintiff must prove by a preponderance of the evidence that judgment should be awarded.
+No attorney, legal professional or other person is allowed to represent either side during trial.
 Be brief and stick to the facts.
 The judge may interrupt you with questions, which you should answer to the best of your knowledge.

 Be polite (don’t interrupt) - not just to the judge, but also to your opponent.
 Whatever happens, keep your temper.
 Good manners and even tempers help the fair, efficient conduct of the trial and make a good impression.

 After both sides have been heard by the judge, he or she will normally announce the decision right then and will sign and hand the parties a judgment.
 However, the decision may be taken under advisement, depending on the circumstances, and you will be notified, in writing, of the decision.